dborth/fceugx/readme.txt

 You can load roms from DVD or SD card.
 If you create a bootable DVD of FCEUGX you can put roms on the same DVD.
 You may save preferences and game data to SD or Memory Card.

+-=[ Famicom Disk System (FDS) ]=-

+FCE Ultra GX supports loading FDS games.
+The FDS BIOS is required - put it in your roms folder, and name it disksys.rom (should be 8 KB in size).
+You can switch disks using the A button (by default).
+The mapped button can be changed under Controller Configuration ('Special' button).
+Compatibility is limited, so check that the game in question works on FCE Ultra 0.98.12 for Windows before asking for help.

 -=[ Supported Mappers ]=-